flix/book/src/redundancy.md

 ## Redundancy

 The Flix compiler aggressively rejects programs that contain unused elements.
-The idea is to help programmers avoid subtle bugs.
-While this can take some getting use to during development, we believe in the long-run the trade-off is worth it.
+The idea is to help programmers avoid subtle bugs[^1].
+While this can take some time getting used to, we believe the trade-off is worth it.

-In particular, the Flix compiler ensures that a program does not have:
+Specifically, the Flix compiler will ensure that a program does not have:

+- [Unused local variables](#unused-local-variables): local variables that are declared, but never used.
-- Unused local variables.
+- [Shadowed local variables](#shadowed-local-variables): local variables that shadow other local variables.
-- Useless expressions.
-- Unused non-unit values.
+- [Useless expressions](#useless-expressions): pure expressions whose values are discarded.
+- [Unused non-unit values](#unused-non-unit-values): non-Unit valued expression whose values are discarded.

 ### Unused Local Variables